Allergy testing is confusing, subjective, and expensive at best. Skin test…blood test…IgE…IgG…IgA.

 2. Sit down, take a few deep breaths, and fully relax.

-Start with my deep breathing technique.
+deep breathing technique.
 Allowing your body to move into parasympathetic mode will give more accurate results.

-3. Take your pulse for a full minute in this relaxed state and write down your number. (learn to take your pulse)
+3. Take your pulse for a full minute in this relaxed state and write down your number. ( learn to take your pulse)

 4. Put a piece of food/ small amount of liquid in your mouth and move it around for 30-45 seconds to be sure that you can taste it.